irtazahashmi/pytspl/doc/tutorials/reading_custom_datasets.rst

 Shape: (7, 10, 3)
 Max Dimension: 2

-In this second example, we build a simplicial complex using the distance-method and define distance :math:`\epsilon`.
-When building a SC with the distance-based method, we get one less triangle (2-simplex).
+In the second example, we build a simplicial complex using the distance-based method and define :math:`\epsilon`.
+In this case, we get one less triangle (2-simplex).

 >>> sc = read_csv(
 >>>        filename=filename,